MSUDataAnalytics/SSC442/public/slides/00-slides.md

 	Syllabus highlights:

 - Grade is composed of weekly writings, labs, and projects.
-  - Weekly writings: 24\%
+  - Weekly writings: 22\%
+  - Participation: 4\%
-  - Labs: 30\%
+  - Labs: 29\%
-  - Projects: 46\%
+  - Projects: 45\%

-- This structure is designed to give ~56\% "for free".
+- This structure is designed to give ~55\% "for free".
 Success on the projects will require real work.
 - Labs consist of a practical implementation of something we've covered in the course (e.g., code your own Recommender System).

 <!-- slide -->